 His only son Osborne was born 3 March 1705.
 After Westminster School he went to Oxford university but took no degree and became a merchant seaman, travelling to Barbados, India and China.
 On his return to England he was ordained and became Rector of Great Houghton in Northamptonshire, where he was buried in 1752.
 He married Sarah Ashworth and had nine children, most of whom died young, although his son Francis continued the family tradition of entering the Church (he was also educated at Westminster and was prebendary of Cloyne and rector of Clonmel in co.Cork, Ireland.
 He married Mary Berkeley and a son Charles Lewis attended the School and became a vicar but was killed by the overturning of a coach in 1823)..

 The Dean's brother Lewis (1656-1731) was also an eminent clergyman and chaplain in ordinary to Queen Anne and George I. He married Penelope Bedingfield (sister of Sir Robert, sometime Lord Mayor of London) and had three children.

-A photograph of this portrait and the gravestone can be purchased from Westminster Abbey Library
+A photograph of this portrait in the Deanery and the gravestone can be purchased from Westminster Abbey Library